2023 Most Popular Biomathematics & Bioinformatics Bachelor's Degree Schools

 Of the 28 students majoring in biomathematics at UNC Chapel Hill, 36% are male and 64% are female.

-Full Biomathematics & Bioinformatics at University of North Carolina at Chapel Hill Report
+Read full report on Biomathematics & Bioinformatics at University of North Carolina at Chapel Hill

-Loyola University Chicago landed the #10 spot in the 2023 rankings for the most popular bachelor’s degree biomathematics and bioinformatics programs.
-Located in the city of Chicago, Loyola Chicago is a private not-for-profit school with a large student population.
+Loyola University Chicago came in at #10 in this year’s edition of the Most Popular Biomathematics & Bioinformatics Bachelor’s Degree Schools ranking.
+Located in the large city of Chicago, Loyola Chicago is a private not-for-profit school with a large student population.

 Women make up 57% of the biomathematics majors at the school.